astarivi/OGXRepacker/README.md

     - ### Cerbios
         - Creates a Cerbios attacher.
         - Supports CCI images.
-        - Does not support CSO images.
+        - Supports CISO (CSO) images.
-        - Best overall compatibility.
+        - Best overall compatibility, should be your first choice.
     - ### Stellar
         - Creates a Project Stellar attacher.
-        - Supports CSO images.
+        - Supports CISO (CSO) images.
         - Does not support CCI images.
     - ### DriveImageUtils (Legacy)
         - Creates a DriveImageUtils attacher, compatible with old softmods.